Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Are There Job Opportunities for Aircraft Mechanics and Service Technicians?
+Is There Going to be Demand for Aircraft Mechanics and Service Technicians?

-In 2016, there was an estimated number of 132,000 jobs in the United States for Aircraft Mechanic or Service Technician.
+There were about 132,000 jobs for Aircraft Mechanic or Service Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Aircraft Mechanic or Service Technician by 2026.
-The BLS estimates 10,900 yearly job openings in this field.
+There will be an estimated 10,900 positions for Aircraft Mechanic or Technician per year.

 undefined